 The research was conducted by Tatiana Oberyszyn, a professor of pathology at The Ohio State University in Columbus, co-author Jessica Cooperstone, a research scientist in the Department of Food Science and Technology in the College of Food, Agricultural, and Environmental Sciences at the university, and their colleagues.
 Their

 Unprotected sun exposure is a major risk factor for skin cancer.
 Keratinocyte carcinoma (KC) skin cancer is the most common cancer, with 5.4 million new cases diagnosed in 2012.
-Basal cell carcinomas account for around 80 percent of KC cases, and around 20 percent of cases are squamous cell carcinomas.
+Basal cell carcinomas account for around

 While KCs are associated with a low mortality rate, the financial impact of treating skin cancers in the United States is around